Choosing Your Platform

 Choosing an email platform is one of those decisions that feels reversible but rarely is.
 The switching costs are real.
 Not just in dollars, but in time, rebuilt automations, re-warmed domains, and the inevitable dip in deliverability during migration.
 I’ve watched companies spend six months recovering from a poorly planned platform switch.

 The good news is that the market in 2026 offers genuine choice across every price point and use case.
 The bad news is that the abundance of options makes the decision harder, not easier.
-There are over 400 email marketing tools on the market today.
+There are several hundred email marketing tools on the market today.
 Most of them are mediocre.
-About 15 are genuinely worth your attention, and the right one for you depends entirely on your business model, technical capabilities, and growth trajectory.
+Perhaps a dozen or two are genuinely worth your attention, and the right one for you depends entirely on your business model, technical capabilities, and growth trajectory.

 Deliverability comes first because nothing else matters if your emails don’t reach inboxes.
 Ask the platform for their aggregate deliverability data.
 Ask to speak with customers in your industry.
 Check third-party deliverability monitoring reports from companies like EmailToolTester or InboxReady.
 Some platforms invest heavily in deliverability infrastructure and sender reputation management.
 Others treat it as an afterthought.

 The difference between a platform with 95% inbox placement and one with 85% inbox placement might not sound dramatic.
 But on a list of 50,000 subscribers, that’s 5,000 people who simply never see your email.
 Over a year of weekly sends, that’s 260,000 missed impressions.
 At a $0.50 revenue per email, that’s $130,000 in lost revenue.
-Deliverability is not a technical detail.
-It’s a revenue line.
+Treat deliverability as a revenue line, not a technical detail you can defer to later.

 Automation capabilities come second.
 The gap between a platform with basic autoresponders and one with full behavioural automation is enormous.
 You need event-triggered flows, conditional branching, time delays, A/B splits within flows, and the ability to build complex multi-step sequences without engineering help.
 If your automations can’t respond to what subscribers actually do, you’re leaving money on the table.